 The Trump administration’s much-anticipated replacement of the Clean Power Plan is unlikely to reduce harmful greenhouse gases by much, and could end up making air quality in parts of Pennsylvania worse.

-The Trump administration proposal, known as the ACE rule (Accelerating Clean Energy), throws out many of the emissions-lowering aspects of the Obama-era Clean Power Plan (CPP), which would have pushed utilities to shutter older coal plants.
+The Trump administration proposal, known as the ACE rule (Affordable Clean Energy), throws out many of the emissions-lowering aspects of the Obama-era Clean Power Plan (CPP), which would have pushed utilities to shutter older coal plants.
 Experts say the ACE rule leaves the door open for at least some of these plants to stay online longer.

 LISTEN to Reid Frazier and Kara Holsopple discuss this story: